Samsung vs Vizio TV – Which Should you Buy?

 But what we can and will do is to provide an overview of both brands and highlight what an informed consumer should be looking for when they shop for a new TV, regardless of what brand(s) they prefer.
 This overview of Vizio and Samsung TVs should help you choose the one that is the best fit for your needs and budget.

 Samsung is a South Korean technology company that has been around almost forty years.
 It produces high-end products from TVs to smartphones, wearables to smart refrigerators.

-The company concentrates on quality and usability and that shows through in their products.
+The company concentrates on quality and usability, and that shows through in their products.
 Samsung TVs are famous for their high-quality screens.
-Samsung is highly regarded as a screen manufacturer.
+Samsung is popular as a screen manufacturer.
 In fact, not only do Samsung TVs use Samsung screens, but some competitors buy Samsung screens for their TV product offerings as well.

-Vizio products are of very good quality but rather than focus on screens and traditional measurements, Vizio emphasizes smart technologies and concentrates on how users are evolving in their use of technology.
+Vizio products are of outstanding quality, but rather than focus on screens and traditional measurements, Vizio emphasizes smart technologies and concentrates on how users are evolving in their use of technology.
 For example, some Vizio TVs don’t have TV tuners because broadcast TV is on its way out.
 Some Vizios come with an Android tablet that enables SmartCast streaming.

 What to look for in your next TV

 Putting brands aside for the moment, what should you be looking for in a new TV?
 Shopping for a new TV is now more complicated than ever, thanks to more options, new features, and competing standards.
 LED, LCD, OLED, 4K, HD, UHD, 1080p, and other features will be stickered across screens in the store.
 But what does it all mean and what should you buy?